splay-project-v2/splay/README.md

 - Monroe Samuel
 - Voet Rémy

-# Update By Monroe Samuel && Voet Rémy (UCL)
+## Update By Monroe Samuel && Voet Rémy (UCL)

-- We have upgrade the version :
+- We have upgrade the version of languages and packages :
-  - of ruby for splayweb and the controller from 1.8.6 to 2.5.1 .
+  - of ruby for splayweb and the controller from 1.8.6 to 2.5.3 .
   - of lua for the daemon and the rpc_client from 5.1 to 5.3 .
   - of rails for splayweb form 2.1.0 to 5.2.0